Conquer Every Corner with 360 Digital Marketing Services

 Common Password Mistakes

-Malware’s Role in Facebook Hacking
+Malware’s Role in Facebook Hacked

 Malware, often unknowingly downloaded onto users’ devices, can be used to compromise Facebook accounts.
 Additionally, social engineering tactics are used to manipulate users into revealing sensitive information or clicking on malicious links.